bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 |h2| Euler-Lagrange Equation |h2e|

-Now armed with the definition of a functional derivative, we can compute it from definition (if it exists).
+Now armed with the definition of a functional derivative, we now know how to compute it from first principles.
 However, as with regular calculus, computing a derivative by definition can get tedious.
 Fortunately, there is a result that can help us compute the functional derivative called the Euler-Lagrange equation, which states (roughly):

     For a given function :math:`y(x)` with a real argument :math:`x`, the
     functional: